Tura, Hungary: History

 A charter of 1523 mentions that the settlement levied its own taxation.
 In 1544, after the capture of Buda by the Ottoman Empire three years earlier, Tura came under Turkish rule.
 The town was never emptied and its church survived that period.
 Even though in 1594 Simon Forgách won in battle against the Turkish army, the Turkish still ruled Tura for centuries more.
 In 1633–34 the settlement was mentioned as a Turkish town with two taxable lands.
 At the end of Turkish rule there were only 61 families in the town.

 In the 18th century Tura's population started to grow because of agriculture.
 Trade improved and people sold their goods in the Buda, Pest, Miskolc, Hatvan, Vác and Gyöngyös markets.
 In 1740 Tura was Antal Hévizi Nagy’s land and it became a duty-free town.
 At that time there were 59 taxable houses.

 Until 1873 Tura was owned by the Esterházy family, but they sold it to Baron Sigismund Schossberger.
 On 20 July 1849 one of the biggest battles of the Hungarian Revolution of 1848 took place in Tura, between Mór Perczel's and Alexander Petrovich Tolstoy’s troops.
 In 1910 there were 900 houses and 4759 inhabitants.

 Economy

 Tura had a leading role in agriculture.
 In the Alsó-Galga (Lower Galga) animal breeding and fruit cultivation was significant.
 Collective farming started in 1949.
 Later on, industrialisation started to improve too.
 At one time there were 200 employees.
 In the 1990s the collective farms started to be privatised and new owners rented them out.

 The main industries are vegetable and flower cultivation and the Galga-Coop plc sells the goods at the local market or in Budapest.

+In April 2024, the Hungarian oil company MOL found new crude oil deposits near the town.